ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontend_tests.rst

             x=np.asarray(x, dtype=input_dtype),
         )
-Here, the :code:`all_as_kwargs_np` is composed of the last argument :code:`x=np.asarray(x, dtype=input_dtype)` only and serve the input to :code:`tensorflow.tan`.
+Here, the :code:`all_as_kwargs_np` is composed of the last argument :code:`x=np.asarray(x, dtype=input_dtype)` only and serves as the input to :code:`tensorflow.tan`.

 **PyTorch**